arnaudlemaignen/resource-model-exporter/README.md

 - measure the inputs variables/metrics (predictors) such as qty of transactions, qty of object retained in memory/disk
 - measure the outputs variables/metrics (observed) such as CPU/Memory/Storage/IOPS
 - check that there is no bottleneck achieved on CPU/Memory/Storage/IOPS axis (by checking the container limits, ...)
-- run a linear regression between the predictors and observed variables for a given load
+- run a linear regression (MLR) between the predictors and observed variables for a given load
-- expose the resource model as prometheus metrics and JSON ouput
+- expose the resource model as prometheus metrics and Yaml output

 The cherry on the cake is to visualize the delta between the model and the real current usage on a graph